MCP in Production -- the MCP server book by Jeff Yaw (Yaw Labs), PDF + EPUB

 Twelve chapters on what the spec doesn't tell you.
 The protocol is the easy part; the hard part is the one you only learn by running these things in production for six months and watching what breaks.

 PDF + EPUB.
 Free updates as the spec evolves.
-Read Chapter 1 free.
-Secure checkout.
+Read a sample chapter.

 Each of these is a thing one of the @yawlabs/* servers has actually hit -- not a hypothetical.
 The book gives you the schema change, throw discipline, or hosting decision that catches the next one before it reaches a customer.